 - Elects replacement officers in accordance with Article VI, Sec.
 4.

 - Facilitates the electoral efforts of the Kansas Green Party.

 - Adopts an annual budget and oversees fundraising.

 Co-Chair, Kansas Green Party

 Terri (Teresa) Wilke remembers the importance of the first Earth Day and has been increasingly involved with the environmental movement ever since.
-She was the first woman hired by the State of Kansas in a Farmer II Civil Service Classification, and she worked for the Department of Agronomy at Kansas State University for 10 years.
-She graduated from KSU with an interdisciplinary degree based on a Woman’s Studies and then, graduate from the KU School of Law.
+She was the first woman hired by the State of Kansas in a Farmer II Civil Service Classification and worked for the Department of Agronomy at Kansas State University for 10 years.
+She graduated from KSU with an interdisciplinary degree based on a Woman’s Studies and later graduated from the KU School of Law.
 She then worked 30 years as a Civil Rights Investigator with the US Government’s Equal Employment Opportunity Commission (EEOC).
 Since her retirement in 2018, she has been active at KKFI, 90.1 FM, Kansas City Community Radio.
 She is a volunteer programmer with EcoRadio KC and with Jaws of Justice, both locally-produced community affairs shows.

 Co-Chair, Kansas Green Party